Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 ###  Nuclear Throne

 If I had to say something was my Game of the Year, well… it has to be Nuclear Throne.
 Just by sheer playtime it has to be.
-Nuclear Throne is a game that knows what its about.
+Nuclear Throne is a game that knows what it's about.
 It’s a game that knows what an interesting character mechanic is and how interesting mechanics can chain together.
 It understands how to make content that new players will approach cautiously and experienced players can play through like a bat out of hell.
 After my Gungeon rants, it kills me that it was inspired by Nuclear Throne because Nuclear Throne GETS player engagement and it gets scaling difficulty and it gets game feel and it gets respecting the players time.
 It gets that there is more to enemy design than rings of bullet hell projectiles.
 It gets that the layout of an arena can lead to real strategic choices.

 Nuclear Throne is like an F1 Racer where you can play so fast and so hard and so aggressively that you can blow yourself to bits if you don’t know how to control yourself.
 The only bad thing about Nuclear Throne is I DESPERATELY WANT TO GIVE YOU MORE MONEY FOR AN EXPANSION PACK WHY — WHY WON’T YOU DO THIS TO ME I LOVE THIS GAME SO MUCH